 Psychiatrist Daniel G. Amen, M.D., Double Board-Certified psychiatrist and brain-imaging expert, gives us much food for thought and motivation in his Public Broadcasting special program Use Your Brain to Change Your Age.
 In this program, he shares with us his experience of having performed more than 70,000 brain scans on patients over the last 20 years from 90 different countries.

-He has seen time and time again successes where brains were in various stages of deterioration and by going through a brain-healthy program were able to reverse the damage and prevent Alzheimer’s disease and other dementia-related illness.
+He has seen time and time again successes where brains were in various stages of deterioration and by going through a brain-healthy program were able to reverse the damage and prevent Alzheimer’s disease and other dementia-related illnesses.
 Dr. Amen recommended three steps to brain health: Love your brain; avoid things that hurt it; give it things that help it.
 That’s it.

 You can play an important role in your brain health You can also have a significant impact on your friends and loved one’s brain health, too.
 Start by sharing healthy tips with those you love.
-Engage in regular brain-healthy habits.
-From using food as medicine to learning a new dance step or participating in a creative writing workshop.
+Engage in regular brain-healthy habits, from using food as medicine to learning a new dance step or participating in a creative writing workshop.

-Here are healthy Habits that keep your brain healthy and active
+Here are healthy habits that keep your brain healthy and active

 Use all your senses

 The more you engage your senses in learning a new thing the more your brain is involved in keeping the memory.
 In a study, emotionally neutral images were displayed to adults along with a smell. they were not informed to keep the memory of what they saw.
-Later, they show them a set of images, this time without odors, and asked to identify which they had seen before.
+Later, they showed them a set of images, this time without odors, and asked them to identify which they had seen before.
 They had excellent recall for all images that are odor-paired, and especially those images associated with pleasant smells.
-Brain imaging shown that the piriform cortex, the main odor-processing region of the brain, became active when people saw objects originally paired with odors, even though the smells were no longer present and the subjects hadn’t tried to remember them.
+Brain imaging showed that the piriform cortex, the main odor-processing region of the brain, became active when people saw objects originally paired with odors, even though the smells were no longer present and the subjects hadn’t tried to remember them.
 Therefore, exercise your senses as you learn new things.

 Don’t skimp exercising or sleeping